We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The dining area and lounge are perfectly positioned with expansive decks overlooking the plains, taking centre stage for unforgettable sunrises or evening drinks around the fire under the African stars.

 In-between game drives relax at the lounge bar or around the swimming pool.

-Spa treatments can be enjoyed at the nearby Bush Lodge.
-Guests can be transferred on request.
+Spa treatments can be enjoyed at the nearby Bush Lodge, and guests can be transferred here on request.